jxmot/node-dht-udp/README.md

 * JSON data can used directly when writing data to a node.
 * The client side can receive notifications when new data has been saved.

+### Choosing SQL vs NoSQL

+I have some primary criteria for choosing SQL vs NoSQL -

+* Will the individual records be dynamic in regards to the fields they contain? *YES* - use NoSQL like MongoDB or Firebase. *NO* The SQL _might_ be the way to go.
+SQL databases require _well defined_ schemas.
+And are not flexible, if a change is necessary it can be painful to migrate existing data to a new schema.
+* How much _overhead_ can you tolerate in your application? *None, or very little.* - The something like MongoDB or Firebase might be preferable.
+The advantage there is textual JSON can be used directly to write records to the database.
+In my humble opinon NoSQL database require less code to implement.
+* Are queries (_simple and complex_) required? *YES* - The SQL is the better choice. _Tip_: MySQL Workbench is extremely useful for testing SQL statments and procedures _before_ they end up in your code.
+On the other hand, you'll do your query development and testing in your code for the NoSQL alternatives.
+* What level of security is required by your application? *None or very little* - then a NoSQL like MongoDB is ok. *Basic to strong security is requried* - Then SQL _or_  a NoSQL database like Firebase should be sufficient.
+* If you're developing for a _customer_ (or employer) what are they currently using?
+Generally speaking it's better to "go with the flow" and work with what they have been using.

+Other than the above I also look at what are the _feature_ that my application will require.
+For example, my current project requried -

+1) Control over the quantity of data that is stored and kept.
+2) The client side of the application requires notification when a new record is written to the database.
+3) Some basic queries are required.
+4) The _business logic_ side of the application (_typically a NodeJS app_) needs to have a small footprint.
+In other words, it may be required to run on a _thin client_.... like a Arduino platform or a Tessel 2.
+5) There cannot be any monetary cost for hosting the application.

+First I started with Firebase (NoSQL) but I quickly discovered that #1 would incur a monetary cost if #4 was satisfied.
+At that point I switch over to a SQL database (_hosted on equipment in my home_) and used Socket.io to satisfy #2, which Firebase does quite easily.

 ### Firebase Requirements

 This application makes use of the *Firebase REST API*.
 And it does not require any packages other than the native NodeJS packages.